 6 Wonderful Reasons to Go Backpacking to Gandikota

-There are so many reason to go backpacking to Gandikota.
-But the chief of them are being shared below for all of you to read.
+There are so many reasons to go backpacking to Gandikota.
+But the chief of them is being shared below for all of you to read.

 There are camps and benches overlooking the gorge where you can sit and enjoy the view.
 The first ray of sun falling on your tents is so enriching.
 Get up early in the morning and don’t miss out on the gorgeous sunrise.
 The view of canyons at night with the occasional lightning in the sky is one of my fondest memories of Gandikota.

-2. Explore the huge fort built during Vijaynagara empire at Gandikota
+2. Explore the huge fort built during Vijayanagara empire at Gandikota

-Apart from the Gorge, Gandikota has a huge fort built during the Vijayanagara empire.
-This Fort houses temples, granary, mosque, mausoleum, jail etc. The architecture resembles much as of Hampi and the fort walls can be explored on foot.
+Apart from the Gorge, Gandikota has a huge fort built during the Vijayanagara Empire.
+This Fort houses temples, a granary, mosque, mausoleum, jail etc. The architecture resembles much of Hampi and the fort walls can be explored on foot.
 It takes around 2 hours to cover the entire fort area.
 It’s very much like the Great Wall of China.

 Gandikota Fort is built right beside the Gorge in a way that the canyons act as a natural defence from enemy attack.
-Fort premises are huge which houses several temples, mosques, granary, water tank, jail, mausoleum and an entire village where people still live.
+Fort premises are huge which houses several temples, mosques, a granary, a water tank, a jail, a mausoleum and an entire village where people still live.